Documentation

 spark login

 Opens your browser for OAuth authorization.
-Credentials are stored in the system keychain.
+Credentials land in ~/.spark/settings.json.

 Local login for containers or remote VMs